daoduytan/healthy/README.md

 Project uses localStorage to check if the user has logged in or not.

 -   When the user has not logged in and tries to access pages that require login, the browser will redirect to the login page.
--   When the user submit login form, sample data will storage in localStorage, the browser will redirect to the '/' page
+-   When the user submit login form, sample data will storage in localStorage, the browser will redirect to the '/' page.